jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 strewn about our streets and sidewalks like litter
 tossed from a car window.
 Walking among them,
 we can smell the vomit and the fifty different body odors
-of sweat, see the empty bottles of booze
+of sweat, see  bottles of booze broken
-on the concrete broken into green and white stars
+against the concrete broken into green and white stars
 to slash a purse or a bleed-out a wrist,
 beside them the used, government-issued
 hypodermic needles that blasted someone to the moon
-and back with street drugs, cast aside, and ready for a refill.
+and back cast aside, and ready for a refill.

 We can almost feel the emaciated ribs poking out
 of lifeless bodies like the keys of a xylophone